L-Thirunavukkarasu/SimpleInvoice/README.md

 # SimpleInvoice

-    This app aim is to handle anger management with help of user friendly designs, based on the selection or slider changes we can rate on our anger.
+    An invoice is a time-stamped commercial document that itemizes and records a transaction between a buyer and a seller.with help of this app, we can show list of invoices & details pages with pagination & search support

     SimpleInvoice is open source, and available under a free-to-try license.